Michael-HTA/pokemon-api/README.md

 This is the pokemon-api inspired on the Pokemon TCG Api.

-Here's a summary of the Pokémon-API and its key features, based on the information you provided:
+Here's a summary of the Pokémon-API and its key features,

 Account Management:
     Allows users to create accounts and log in, providing a token for authentication.